bytecodealliance/WASI-Virt/README.md

 }
 ```

 When calling a subsystem for the first time, its virtualization will be enabled.
-Subsystems
-not used or configured at all will be omitted from the virtualization entirely.
+Subsystems not used or configured at all will be omitted from the virtualization entirely.

+## Contributing

+To build, run `./build-adapter.sh` which builds the master `virtual-adapter` component, followed by `cargo build` to build
+the virtualization tooling (located in `src`).

+Tests can be run with `cargo test`, which runs the tests in `tests/virt.rs`.

+Test components are built from the `tests/components` directory, and run against the configurations provided in `tests/cases`.

+To update WASI, `lib/wasi_snapshot_preview1.reactor.wasm` needs
+to be updated to the latest Wasmtime build, and the `wit/deps` folder needs to be updated with the latest WASI definitions.

 # License